Surface Feeding Ducks

 1910 Ballycotton, immature female, shot, 9th September, now at Nat.Museum, Dublin.A.
 R. Nichols, Irish Naturalist 20: 16

-Distribution: Breeds in central and northern North America and winters southern North America, Central America, the Carribbeen and northern South America.
+Global Distribution: Breeds in central and northern North America and winters southern North America, Central America, the Caribbean and northern South America.
 (Cornell Lab of Ornithology)

-Locally common in winter, scarce in summer.
+Locally scarce in winter, rare in summer.
 Has been known to breed in small numbers.